 These meticulously crafted marvels and more can be discovered through Explore Buffalo, which provides more than 70 tours of Buffalo’s architecture, history and neighborhoods.
-The tours are offered year-round by foot, bike, bus or kayak.
+The tours are offered year-round by foot, bike, and sometimes even by kayak.

 Led by a friendly, knowledgeable docent, I recently embarked on a walking tour of the heart of downtown Buffalo to St. Joseph’s Cathedral, St. Paul’s Cathedral, the Ellicott Square Building and the Old Post Office.
 Each unique and visually stunning, the buildings also provided a fascinating glimpse into the city’s past.

 Ellicott Square Building – 295 Main Street, Buffalo

 • The building was considered one of the world’s largest office building.
 The first two floors were lined with shops that ranged from barbers to butchers, while bankers and insurers toiled away in the offices overhead.

 • Edisonia Hall, the world’s first movie theatre, was housed here.
 The 72-seat theatre welcomed 200,000 visitors in its first year.

 • The building was constructed of several colorful materials, including steel, brick, iron, granite and terracotta.
 However, in 1971 it was painted a uniform grey.